 Still, one of the more compelling solutions to Fermi’s throw-away observation rests on the nature of reality itself.
 For humans at least, the constraints of the physical universe tend to chafe.
 As a species, we dream of soaring through skies, or else of exploring strange new worlds in ships capable of improbable velocities.

-We imagine ourselves walking on the ocean floor or daydream about what it would be like to be a movie star, astronaut or superhero.
+We imagine ourselves walking on the ocean floor or daydreaming about what it would be like to be a movie star, astronaut, or superhero.
 Such dreams are vivid and exciting and pay no heed to real-world limitations.

 So why not create a virtual universe and play in a world bereft of rules?
 The technology to explore outer space marches in step with the ability to create an inner space of our own.
 Reality – bland by comparison – loses its luster.
 As Exploration slows to a crawl and then ceases entirely, E.T stays home.